 5. Avoid disruptive popups

-Another thing we’d highly recommend is avoiding too many unnecessary popups, especially in the center of the screen.
+Another thing we’d highly recommend is avoiding too many unnecessary popups, especially in the centre of the screen.
 When we say this we don’t mean cookie/GDPR popups, but rather full-screen ad overlays, signups requests etc. These can convert though so should you decide to go ahead with this then make sure you get the balance between a good user experience and your conversion objectives.

 6. Internal linking